x86-512/Exe-QUacker/README.md

 Where $N_i$ is the optimal number of iterations for the algorithm and N is the number of qubits that the key will be.
 The reason the formula is divided instead of multiplied is because the algorithm is less accurate when multiplied.

-The key is then put into superposition with the Hadamard Transform:
+The key is then put into superposition with the Hadamard Gate:

 $H|key\rangle^{\otimes n} = \frac{1}{\sqrt(N)}\sum_{x=0}^{N-1}|x\rangle $